 Both computer and systems architecture and communications networks are presented with a focus on the services and capabilities that information technology infrastructure solutions enable in an organizational context.

-Prerequisite: CIS 352 or consent of department chair.
+Prerequisite: CIS 252 or CIS 352 and completion of 60 college credits, or consent of department chair.

 Offered: Fall, Spring.